Socially Responsible Investing: The Eco-Efficiency Premium Puzzle

 Maastricht University - European Centre for Corporate Engagement; Tilburg University - School of Economics; Maastricht University - Department of Finance

-University of Muenster - Finance Center Muenster; Erasmus University Rotterdam (EUR) - Department of Financial Management
+University of Muenster - Finance Center Muenster; University of California, Berkeley

 Kees C. G. Koedijk

 EFMA 2004 Basel Meetings Paper; Erasmus University Working Paper

 There exists a widespread consensus among mainstream academics and investors that socially responsible investing (SRI) leads to inferior, rather than superior, portfolio performance.
 Using Innovest's well-established corporate eco-efficiency scores, we provide evidence to the contrary.
 We compose two equity portfolios that differ in eco-efficiency characteristics and find that our high-ranked portfolio provided substantially higher average returns compared to its low-ranked counterpart over the period 1995-2003.
 Using a wide range of performance attribution techniques to address common methodological concerns, we show that this performance differential cannot be explained by differences in market sensitivity, investment style, or industry-specific components.
 We finally investigate whether this eco-efficiency premium puzzle withstands the inclusion of transaction costs scenarios, and evaluate how excess returns can be earned in a practical setting via a best-in-class stock selection strategy.
 The results remain significant under all levels of transactions costs, thus suggesting that the incremental benefits of SRI can be substantial.

 Note: Previously titled "Socially Responsible Investing: The Eco-Efficiency Premium in the U.S. Equity Market"

 Keywords: Socially Responsible Investing, SRI, Corporate Environmental Performance, Eco-Efficiency, Performance Measurement, Style Analysis